NBFC and MFI in India: James S. Raj Committee

 In early 1970s Government of India asked Banking Commission to Study the Functioning of Chit Funds and Examining activities of Non-Banking Financial Intermediaries.
 In 1972, Banking Commission recommended Uniform Chit Fund Legislation to whole country.

 Reserve Bank of India prepared Model Bill to regulate the conduct of chit funds and referred to study group under the Chairmanship of James S. Raj.

 In June 1974, study group recommended ban on Prize Chit and other Schemes.
-Directed the Parliament to enact a bill which ensures uniformity in the provisions applicable to chit funds throughout the country.
+It recommended the Parliament to enact a bill which ensures uniformity in the provisions applicable to chit funds throughout the country.